ankitkataria7890/search-show/README.md

 # tvshows
-Present you a simple search interface where you can search keywords realted to Tv shows
+Present you a simple search interface where you can search keywords related to Tv shows
 And get know about its genre , langauge ,official site , rating ,and summary about show.
 In this project I used Nodejs and Express as backend/server and bootstrap , html ,css for frontend .